 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-SVD_BASIS, a MATLAB program which applies the singular value decomposition (SVD) to a collection of data vectors, extracting dominant modes;
+svd_basis, a MATLAB code which applies the singular value decomposition (svd) to a collection of data vectors, extracting dominant modes;

-SVD_DEMO, a MATLAB program which demonstrates the singular value decomposition (SVD) for a simple example.
+svd_test, a MATLAB code which demonstrates the singular value decomposition for a simple example.

-SVD_GRAY, a MATLAB program which reads a gray scale image, computes the Singular Value Decomposition (SVD), and constructs a series of low rank approximations to the image.
+svd_gray, a MATLAB code which reads a gray scale image, computes the singular value decomposition (svd), and constructs a series of low rank approximations to the image.

-SVD_SNOWFALL, a MATLAB program which reads a file containing historical snowfall data and analyzes the data with the Singular Value Decomposition (SVD).
+svd_snowfall, a MATLAB code which reads a file containing historical snowfall data and analyzes the data with the singular value decomposition (svd).